 The consortium is linked to and coordinated with the Norwegian CCS Research Centre (NCCS).

 CO2 Data Share webinars

-The second CO2 Data Share webinar addressing user functionality will be held on September 20, 2018 from 15.00 (CEST).
+- The second CO2 Data Share webinar addressing user functionality was held on September 20, 2018.